 (2) The claim must be legally enforceable.

-(a) The claim must be properly established by electronic records or paper documents held by the county agency as set forth in section 5107.76 of the Revised Code and rule 5101:1-23-70 of the Administrative Code.
-The evidence shall include verification that the assistance group was notified of hearing rights on the claim as set forth in rule 5101:6-2-20 of the Administrative Code.
+(a) The claim shall be properly established by electronic records or paper documents held by the county agency in accordance with section 5107.76 of the Revised Code and rule 5101:1-23-70 of the Administrative Code.
+The evidence shall include verification that the assistance group was notified of hearing rights on the claim as described in rule 5101:6-2-20 of the Administrative Code.